Picking up (quarry retrieval)

 - The shoot organiser or the head of the picking-up team should be told at the earliest opportunity if game has not been picked up.

 - Do not allow your dog into an area that may be part of a later drive.
 Wounded game, however, should be retrieved as soon as possible.

-- Guns often bring their own dogs and, if they wish to pick-up their own shot game, allow them to do so before they move to the next drive.
+- Guns often bring their own dogs; if they wish to pick up their own shot game, allow them to do so before they move to the next drive.
 However, check that all their game has been collected.

 - Once the Guns have left the drive, check behind the pegs (numbered markers indicating firing positions) before moving on.

-- The basics of good handling of shot game includes keeping it clean, protecting it from contamination, rapid cooling and correct storage until it is processed.
+- The basics of good handling of shot game includes keeping it clean, protecting it from contamination, cooling it rapidly and storing it correctly until it is processed.
 The process of good game handling begins as soon as the shot bird is in the hand.

 Partridge and grouse shooting

 The guidance for pheasant shoots generally applies to other types of driven shooting but note the following in particular:

 - On partridge and grouse shoots pickers-up may be positioned next to the Guns or well out of range of shot, well behind the line of Guns.
 With these types of driven shooting, birds lower than those on a pheasant shoot are likely to be shot both in front of and behind by the Guns.
 Care should be taken to ensure your position is safe, allows a good view of any birds which may be shot and does not distract the Guns.